Install Lagoon on OpenShift¶

 - Trigger a deployment of the

-lagoonsitegroup that you edited further, which will cause your local lagoon to connect to the defined OpenShift and trigger a new deployment
+lagoonsitegroup that you edited, which will cause your local lagoon to connect to the defined OpenShift and trigger a new deployment.

 As soon as you see messages like

-Build lagoon-1 runningin the logs it's time to connect to your OpenShift and check the build.
-The URL you will use for that depends on your system, but it's most probably the same as in
+Build lagoon-1 runningin the logs, it's time to connect to your OpenShift and check the build.
+The URL you will use for that depends on your system, but it's probably the same as in

 Application > Routesand click on the generated route for

-Once Lagoon is install operational you need to initialise Searchguard to allow Kibana multitenancy.
-This only needs to be run once in a new setup of lagoon.
+Once Lagoon is install operational, you need to initialize OpendistroSecurity to allow Kibana multitenancy.
+This only needs to be run once in a new setup of Lagoon.

-- Open a shell of an elasticsearch pod in logs-db.
+- Open a shell of an Elasticsearch pod in

 Configure Installed Lagoon¶

-We have now a fully running Lagoon.
+We have a fully running Lagoon.
 Now it's time to configure the first project inside of it.
-Follow the examples in GraphQL API
+Follow the examples in GraphQL API.